 LHAKPA NORBU SHERPA, Ph.D., CHAIRMAN

-Lhakpa Norbu hails from Thame, and presently lives and works out of the Thame Valley.
-He received a Ph.D. in Forest Resources from the University of Washington, the first person from the Sherpa community to receive a doctorate.
-He began his education in the Sir Edmund Hillary Schools in the Everest region; his higher education was achieved through a Colombo Plan scholarship to Lincoln University in New Zealand followed by a Fulbright student scholarship to the United States.
-He was also a Visiting Fulbright-Post Doctoral Fellow at Yale University.
-Dr. Sherpa joined the Government of Nepal in 1980 to work as Park Superintendent in Rara Lake and Sagarmatha (Mt.
-Everest) National Parks.
-He collaborated with The Mountain Institute (TMI) in 1989 to carry out planning of the Makalu-Barun National Park, and later joined TMI on a full-time basis as Manager of the Qomolangma Conservation Program in the Tibet Autonomous Region (China).
+Born and raised in Thame, Dr. Lhakpa became the first person from the Sherpa community to receive a doctoral degree (Forest Resources, University of Washington).
+He joined the Government of Nepal in 1980 to work as Park Superintendent in Sagarmatha (Mt.
+Everest) National Park.
+He collaborated with The Mountain Institute (TMI) in 1989 to carry out planning of the Makalu-Barun National Park, and later joined TMI as Manager of the Qomolangma (Mt.
+Everest) Conservation Program in Tibet, China.
 He also served as Co-Director of TMI's Himalayan Program from 2005 to 2009 during which he developed and implemented an integrated cultural conservation and livelihood improvement project in the Sagarmatha National Park.

 LAKPA RITA SHERPA, PRESIDENT